• Skip to primary navigation

 Significant cuts to insurance coverage for low and moderate income people are on the horizon if the Affordable Care Act is repealed and Medicaid is changed to a block grant.
 In fact, a substantial percentage of American families will eventually be touched by these proposals.
 Hopefully the worst harm can be avoided if advocates and people who rely on ACA, Medicaid and Medicare stay informed and active.

-Filed Under: Article Tagged With: ACA, affordable care act, Fact and Fiction, Medicare and Health Care Reform, Medicare and Health Reform, The Fight, Weekly Alert
+Filed Under: Article Tagged With: ACA, Fact and Fiction, Medicare and Health Care Reform, The Fight, Weekly Alert

 Primary Sidebar